SmartlyDressedGames/Unturned-Docs/CommandLine.md

 **-FallbackGizmos**: Use 3D Unity line renderer component for debug visualization rather than pixel-perfect lines.
 Performance with these is lower than the default, so only intended for cases where the default is unimplemented.

+**-FarClipDistance** *float*: [16.0, 2048.0] overrides the maximum draw distance in the graphics menu.
+By default the lowest max draw distance is 614.4 meters which is slightly higher than the network distance of 512.0 meters.
+Useful for players who are willing to gain performance at a significant gameplay disadvantage.

 **-FrameRateLimit=** *int*: Overrides the frame rate limit specified in the display menu.
 Negative values disable the limit.
 Useful if game is running at thousands of FPS on the loading screen and overheats.

 **-GameSense**: GameSense integration.